1846689910/schoolproject/concises/my-git/my-git.md

 ```bash
 ssh-add ~/.ssh/id_rsa
 ```
-- if you rename the `is_ras` file, you need to add that file by this command
+- if you rename the `id_ras` file, you need to add that file by this command
+- if `Error connecting to agent: No such file or directory`, maybe need to run `eval "$(ssh-agent)"` first

 [back to top](#top)